 Fortunately…

-Not all Ventricular Septal Defects will be large enough to warrant surgical treatment, and for those that are, there are surgical treatments available whereby a trained professional can either “plug” or “patch” the abnormal opening between the ventricles thereby “curing” one of this disease or abnormality.
+Not all Ventricular Septal Defects are large enough to warrant surgical treatment.
+For those that are, surgical treatments are available, in which a trained professional can either “plug” or “patch” the abnormal opening between the ventricles, thereby “curing” one of these diseases or abnormalities.

 First…